stmar89/AlgEt/doc/ListOfCommands.md

 *returns the discriminant of the order*

-# List of functions
+# List of instrinsics in OverOrders.m:
- in OverOrders.m.m:
 --

 <pre>